FTBTeam/docs/docs/mods/suite/Essentials/Durations.md

 title: Durations
 ---

-Durations are used in a number of places in FTB Essentials, such as muting players, and are a short hand way of specifying a time period.
+Durations are used in a number of places in FTB Essentials, such as muting players, and are a shorthand way of specifying a time period.

 - `1s` - 1 second
 - `1m` - 1 minute